lcsbertelli/SPML/Noise/MNIST/readme.md

 ```
 python3 mnist_inference_native.py
 ```
-We need to provide model file path for inference
+We need to provide a model file path for inference

 ## SPML+privacy - Training
 To run SPML+privacy for training, we need to set different epsilon values.
 In the current repository, we have tested our system with epsilon value as 0.1, 1, 2, 4, 6, and 8.
-For the ease of our experiments, I have created 8 files, however these can be optimized surely.
+For the ease of our experiments, I have created 8 files, however, these can be optimized surely.

 ```
 python3 mnist_.1.py